 By Claire Georgiou, Reboot Naturopath, B.HSc ND

-As a nutritionist I often hear expressions of frustrations at the amount of time and effort it takes to prepare and eat healthy foods.
-As a mother and the family chef, I understand these issues all too well.
-Sometimes after a long day the last thing you feel like doing is making dinner and ordering in seems so much easier.
-The unfortunate thing about eating out, is the unhealthy ingredients that you may not even realize are in your dish, high cost and high calories that aren’t great for your health, your wallet or your waist line.
+As a nutritionist I often hear complaints about the time and effort it takes to prepare and eat healthy foods.
+As a mother and the family chef, I understand.
+Sometimes after a long day the last thing you feel like doing is making dinner.
+Ordering in seems so much easier.
+Unfortunately take out and restaurant food includes unhealthy ingredients.
+High cost and calories aren’t good for your health, your wallet or your waist line.

-Eating healthy does not have to be difficult so here are some great tips for cutting down your kitchen time and improving your kitchen skills while also enjoying good quality fresh produce.
+Eating healthy does not have to be difficult.
+Here are some great tips for cutting down cooking time and improving kitchen skills to help you prepare healthy meals more easily.

-This makes eating healthy super easy and fast.
-Throw your chopped vegetable ingredients in a pot of stock for a quick easy soup, into a pan for a quick easy stir-fry or into a bowl then dress for an easy salad.
-Or of course into your juicer!
-You can grate fresh raw beets and carrots, dice onions, slice tomatoes, peppers, carrots or celery sticks and store in glass air-tight containers to retain their freshness.
-You can add a sprinkle of lemon juice.
+Throw your chopped vegetable ingredients in a pot of stock for a quick easy soup, or saute in a pan for a quick tasty stir-fry, or of course just add them to your juicer!
+You can also grate raw beets or carrots, dice onions, slice tomatoes, cut peppers, carrots or celery and store them in a glass air-tight containers to retain their freshness.

 Once you’ve cut tomatoes, onions, pineapples, lemons, etc. store them cut side down in a glass container to avoid oxidation and avoid wrapping in plastic.
-If not using right away, cube them and freeze them for later use in dishes such as soups, stews, stir-fries or smoothies.
+If not using right away, cube them and freeze them for later.

-You can pre-make many salad dressings and sauces yourself without all the added sugars, flavour enhancers and artificial colours and preservatives.
+Make salad dressings and sauces yourself without all the added sugars, flavor enhancers and artificial colors and preservatives.
 Try making this Honey Sesame Dressing and store in the fridge in an airtight container for easy dispensing.

 Now this has driven me mad for years until someone showed me how to simply peel garlic without getting my fingers all over the clove.
 Hold a knife on its side on top of the garlic clove and hit the flat part of the knife with the heel of your palm to slightly crush the clove so the skin then slips off easily.
 Try it, it’s life-changing and your fingers won’t smell as much!

-And then store it in a proper container.
-This saves time by doing it all at once.
-Each time you want something quick, that’s one less step.
-Do not do this to berries as they can go bad faster when pre-rinsed.
+Then store it in a proper container.
+Your veggies will be ready when you need them.
+Don’t do this with berries as they can go bad faster when pre-rinsed.

 Slightly cooling your onions by putting them in the freezer for 15 minutes or running them under cold water can reduce the tearing jerking fumes that cause irritations to the eyes while chopping.

 Cut the avocado through the middle and around the seed and twist the halves apart in opposite directions, then hit the seed with the sharp side of the knife carefully and pull the seed out with the knife, then slice the avocado up in the skin then scoop out with a spoon.
-Easy chopped avocado!
+So easy!

 I need to do this regularly when there are no ripe avocados around as they are a staple for my kids.
-I think my little boy would live on avocadoes and berries if I let him.
-To ripen them at a faster rate, place them in a bowl with bananas, the ethylene gas fast tracks the ripening process for avocadoes.
+I think my little boy would live on avocados and berries if I let him.
+To ripen them quickly, place them in a bowl with bananas.

 Stone fruits such as plums and nectarines, can be sliced around the middle into two equal halves, then twist the halves in opposite directions and pull out the seed.

-Now I’ve done this one many times with pasta, quinoa and other ingredients.
-To prevent it from happening, place a wooden spoon across the pot which repels the water from going upwards and outwards.
+I’ve done this many times with pasta, quinoa and other ingredients.
+Place a wooden spoon across the top of the pot to keep the water from boiling over.

-Place chopped herbs in an ice cube tray in water, oil or stock, this then creates an easy way to use and store fresh herbs.
-This is great for herbs that are in season and on special.
-Easy to add to dishes and even salad when thawed.
+Place chopped herbs in an ice cube tray in water, oil or stock and freeze for easy way to use and store herbs.

 Quickly add to cold/iced water to stop the cooking process immediately.
 This helps retain the nutrients and the vibrant color.

-This helps when I want to make a big pot of vegetable something, slices and dices quickly and efficiently.
+This helps when making a big pot of vegetable something, it will slice and dice quickly and efficiently.

-Rolling citrus on a table or counter before juicing in a citrus juicer gets more juice.
-Freezing juice portions in ice cubes trays makes that lemon water upon rising that bit quicker.
+Rolling citrus on a table or counter before juicing will increase it’s juice.
+Freezing juice portions in ice cubes trays makes lemon water in the morning a bit quicker.
 Add hot water and wham it’s done!

 Place tomatoes between two flat surfaces, such as 2 small plates and cut through the middle with a large knife.